markround/nkp-cluster-cleaner/docs/nkp.md

 - Traefik ingress controller (with optional authentication, enabled by default)
 - The default kommander kubeconfig secret for self-attachment.

+Note that this currently does **not** enable the deletion logic, it is purely a read-only view of the deletion rules and cluster states.
+See https://github.com/markround/nkp-cluster-cleaner/issues/6.

 ## Installation

 To install the custom catalog, run the following command: